Mathematics Summer School

 “Mathematics, rightly viewed, possesses not only truth, but supreme beauty cold and austere, like that of sculpture, without appeal to any part of our weaker nature, without the gorgeous trappings of painting or music, yet sublimely pure, and capable of a stern perfection such as only the greatest art can show.
 The true spirit of delight, the exaltation, the sense of being more than Man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as in poetry.”

-The Mathematics Summer School is an opportunity for students to explore some of the most exciting and challenging ideas in contemporary mathematics.
-Each course consists of a structured 5-day programme covering a selection of interesting and diverse topics ranging from linear vector spaces and geometry to proofs and the concept of infinity.
+The Mathematics Summer School is an opportunity for bright students to explore some of the most exciting and challenging ideas in contemporary mathematics.
+Each course consists of a structured 5-day programme led by a team of expert tutors.
 As a general structure, students will develop a theoretical understanding of a particular area of mathematics in the morning session, before exploring the practical applications of these theories in the afternoon.